svgeesus/EuroMPE/Duophonic/readme.md

 - color LED for gate and to indicate note played (12 color scale)
 - Gate and Trigger, see [Gate/LED](./Gate-LED.md).
-- Tuning input (from oscillator), see [calibration](./calibration.md)
+- Tuning **input** (from oscillator), see [calibration](./calibration.md)
 - Oscillator pitch CV, highly linear [18bit, low tempco DAC](./pitch-dac.md)
   - includes pitchbend (Glide) and any microtuning
   - See [Pitch DAC](./pitch-dac.md)
-- Second (identical) pitch CV output (for dual oscillator voices, or for filter cutoff)
+- Second (identical, but separately buffered) pitch CV output (for dual oscillator voices, or for filter cutoff)
 - Four MPE-compatible expression outputs (14bit) per voice, see [Performance DAC](./performance-dac.md)
     1. Strike (attack velocity)
     2. Lift (release velocity)
     3. Slide (forward-back, CC 74)
     4. Press (aftertouch)

-Any per-channel calibration curves are still applied, so in monophonic mode two different oscillators which have been calibrated will play in unison.
+Any per-channel calibration curves are still applied, so in monophonic mode two different oscillators which have each been calibrated will play in unison.

 ## Analog general CC CV